 Reviews About DynaMed Clinical Reference Services

-Four recently-conducted independent studies from the Journal of Clinical Epidemiology, McMaster University, BMJ, and KLAS have ranked DynaMed higher than other clinical reference s ervices in its ca tegory.
+Four independent studies from the Journal of Clinical Epidemiology, McMaster University, BMJ, and KLAS have ranked DynaMed higher than other clinical reference s ervices in its ca tegory.
 These studies directly compared several well-known point-of-care reference resources; from the reports, study findi ngs showed that D ynaMed is the clear leader in the disease reference resource category, and results have identified DynaMed as the most current evidence-based point-of-care reference database.

 KLAS Enterprises, LLC, 2011 and 2013